 Additionally, Project HOPE delivered 86,500 insulin pens and 45 Interagency Emergency Health Kits to the Ministry of Health in Moldova.
 Another 2,160 hygiene kits were delivered to the Ministry of Labor and Social Protection for distribution to shelters, women and child centers, and other facilities.
 Project HOPE has also delivered 500 sleeping pads to refugee shelters.

 How you can help Ukraine

-The war in Ukraine could displace millions of people and lead to a humanitarian catastrophe that impacts vulnerable women, children, and families.
+The war in Ukraine has displaced millions of people and led to a humanitarian catastrophe that impacts vulnerable women, children, and families.
 If you want to help, here’s how you can get involved:

 1. Make a lifesaving gift to support our work now and for the future.
 Project HOPE stands ready to assist the Ukrainian people with health and humanitarian aid, both in Ukraine and in surrounding countries.
-Our emergency response team and European partners are sending critically needed medical supplies, and they are prepared to assist refugees with health screenings, mental health support, and medical care as the crisis unfolds.
+Our emergency response team and European partners are sending critically needed medicines, medical supplies, and mental health support as the crisis unfolds.
 Please join our efforts by making a lifesaving gift to our Ukraine crisis response today.